nickPaterakis/Booking-SPA-Web-App/README.md

 # Overview

+Are you in search of your next rental home or seeking tenants to occupy your property?
+Look no further!
+The Booking Management System provides a solution for both renters and property owners.

 For Renters:

 * Discover your ideal rental property by customizing your search preferences, including location, dates, and the number of guests.